 Though I considered my father to be wise, I never went to him for advice.
 Rarely do I seek advice from anyone, especially someone who will inherently pass a judgment on what it is that I am seeking advice for.
 For some reason, my father showed me a new side of himself that morning and we were able to talk about all sorts of things, from family issues to social issues, allowing our thoughts to freely flow to the paranormal preponderance that was Pink Floyd.
 He eventually flat-out asked if I was having sex with Nicole, my girlfriend of the time.
 I said I was, and he did not say anything.

 It is amazing how, at times when one expects parents to have a conniption they simply remain totally calm.
 What is more amazing is that my father and I can have a screaming match over the state of the currency in America, but can have a perfectly composed discussion about sex.
 He proceeded to tell me that young people as well as old have a horrible tendency to interpret sex as love, and that I should be careful to not confuse the two.
 It was interesting that he did not tell me not make love or even to not have casual sex, but simply to know the difference.
+For instance, you’d be able to go onto a porn website like maturepornvideos.xxx that hosts many amateur porn videos and you’d be able to pick through people that are having sex for the camera and pleasure, and people that are truly in love that are indulging their naughty sides.
 I later discovered that once I knew the difference, I knew why he did not have to tell me.

 I have written many words about love; these are surely not the last.
 I have seen love in many forms, sometimes in simple beauty, other times in true physical intimacy.
 I have had sex both with those I love and, less frequently, with those I cared nothing for.
 I have broken hearts and had my heartbroken, and what I have found is that I have my own advice.
 I have found that love blinds people’s minds, but sex blinds people’s bodies.
 People feel sex and interpret it as a wonderful thing, as it should be, regardless of the situation.
 In the end, everyone secretly (or not-so-secretly) desire to love and be loved, and even if love is not present, sex is a perfectly viable alternative for a heart that does not feel those things.
 Alternatively, I could simply cut out my relationships and watch porn instead.
 I’m pretty sure I would get the same satisfaction.
 What do you think?
 Do you believe watching a porn-video on a site like https://www.tubev.sex/ is better than a relationship for me right now?